phoenixframework/phoenix/C_routing.md

 end
 ```

-Here's another example where nested scopes have different pipelines:
+Here's another example with two scopes that have different pipelines:

 ```elixir
 defmodule HelloPhoenix.Router do